BestTimesToVisit.com Logo

 Taxi

-Readily available throughout Cayenne, taxis are a convenient option for shorter distances or late-night travel.
-They are metered, but it's wise to agree on a fare beforehand, especially for trips outside the city center.
+Taxis are readily available in Cayenne, often found at designated ranks near hotels and popular spots.
+They are a convenient option for shorter distances or late-night travel.
+Negotiate the fare beforehand, especially for trips outside the city center.

 Bus (Cars rapides)